stu115/Intro-To-Software-Dev-Tasks/README.md

 # List-remainder-squares-programs
-Programs written in Python to begin making software
+Programs written in Python for the Intro to Software development assignment.